| | |

 they enthrone him on the usual episcopal seat, and the Consecrator places in his

+left hand the pastoral staff.
 Then the Consecrator, turning towards the altar and laying aside the mitre, while

 standing, begins, the others taking it up and finishing it, the Hymn, We